 This is our Starter Hive.
-It comes assembled and ready for bees!
+It comes assembled, painted and ready for bees!

 On the left side of the picture is the "R-5" telescoping top.
 It has a Styrofoam layer completely encased in wood to protect it from bees and hive tools.
 The result is a cover with an R-value 5 times that of a standard top.
 This will keep heat in the hive in the winter, which saves honey, and bees, and sometimes the whole hive.
 The top is primed and painted, and then capped with aluminum to make it waterproof.
 The insulation also keeps the hive cooler in the summer.